Day 1 – Wild Beginnings & Classic Comfort

 Trip Notes / Tips

-- Seagrove Potteries: Weekends are busiest — arrive early to catch live demonstrations.
+- Seagrove Potteries: Weekends are busiest — arrive early!

 - Zoo Tickets: Buy online to skip lines, and wear comfortable walking shoes — it’s a big park!

-- Trail Tips: Deep River State Trail is stroller and bike-friendly; bring water and snacks for a scenic picnic.
+- Trail Tips: Bring water and snacks for a scenic picnic.

 - Dining Reservations: Wild Onion fills up quickly on weekends; call ahead for dinner.